Frequently asked questions

 Legal aid applications

-You can apply for legal aid through either a private lawyer or through the Legal Aid Commission.
-To apply through the Legal Aid Commission, simply come into one of our clinic advice sessions in Burnie, Devonport, Launceston or Hobart.
+You can apply for legal aid through either a private lawyer or through Tasmania Legal Aid.
+To apply through Tasmania Legal Aid, simply come into one of our clinic advice sessions in Burnie, Devonport, Launceston or Hobart.
 You don't need an appointment.
 Find out the times and days in your area here - clinic advice information.
 To apply through a private lawyer, make an appointment with a lawyer of your choice.

 You can apply for legal aid through a private lawyer.
 Contact our telephone advice service and they will be able to give you details of a lawyer in your area.